Trogir Food

 FAQs About Trogir Food

-What Kind of Food is Trogir Known For?
+What kind of food is Trogir known for?

-Is food expensive in Trogir?
+Is seafood fresh in Trogir?